joehand/dat-next/readme.md

 #### What is all Dat?

-The Dat project is a set of open source applications for sharing data or files organized by [Code for Science & Society](http://codeforscience.org), a grant funded non-profit, built on the [Dat Protocol](https://www.datprotocol.com/).
+The Dat project is a set of open source applications for sharing data or files led by [Code for Science & Society](http://codeforscience.org), a grant funded non-profit, and built on the [Dat Protocol](https://www.datprotocol.com/).
-With the Dat applications you can share files with collaborators, back up data to servers, and automate long-term data preservation.
+With Dat applications you can share files with collaborators, back up data to servers, and automate long-term data preservation.
 The Decentralized Archive Transport (Dat) protocol transfers files in a **secure**, **distributed**, and **fast** network allowing you to focus on the fun work without worrying about moving files around.

 * **Secure** - Dat data transfer is encrypted and the content verified on arrival.
 Changes are written to an append-only log ensuring transparency of updates.
 [Check out our security and privacy FAQ](#TODO).